snevv/yacs.n/LEARNING.md

     working on YACS, specifically for webscraping.
 These are some resources I found useful when I began as a developer with no experience in webscraping or any sort of backend development experience.

-As of right now, under each subsection there is not much information regarding each concept/library as
+As of right now, every subsection is not fully complete in regards to information for each concept.
+I
-    there are links in the bibliography that refer to each item with its necessary information.
-But as the semester progresses, I can add information for each bulletpoint and expand on what to look out for specifically when beginning to understand and use each concept/library in YACS development for the purposes of webscraping.
+    prioritized expanding on the concepts/libraries that took me longer to understand.
+Perhaps later, I can come back and add to each bulletpoint with equal amounts of information.

 # Important Concepts
 Python API: